A compassionate team focused on your success.

 Sara lives in the outer sunset in SF with her TDI licensed therapy dog, Bacon - and when she isn’t with her clients you are most likely to find her rock climbing in Yosemite or surfing at Ocean Beach.

-JoAnne (She, Her) is a supervising clinician.
-She holds Master’s degrees in both Organizational Development and Marriage and Family Therapy from Golden Gate University, and received her undergraduate degree in English Literature from the University of Michigan.
+JoAnne (she/her) is the Director of Training & Development and a supervising clinician at The Albani Group.
+JoAnne holds Master’s degrees in both Organizational Development and Marriage and Family Therapy from Golden Gate University, and received her undergraduate degree in English Literature from the University of Michigan.
 She is a Marin County native and deeply rooted in her community.

-JoAnne’s treatment orientation is strongly grounded in evidence-based treatment modalities including Cognitive Behavioral Therapy (CBT) and Acceptance and Commitment therapy (ACT).
-She has received specialty training in the Yale University Supportive Parenting for Anxious Childhood Emotions (SPACE) approach, and is an ADHD-Certified Clinical Services Provider.
-Her approach is straightforward and effective, meeting her clients where they are and helping them achieve their goals quickly so that they can return to pursuing their passions.
+Her treatment orientation is strongly grounded in evidence-based approaches, including Cognitive Behavioral Therapy (CBT) and Acceptance and Commitment Therapy (ACT).
+She has specialized training in the Yale University Supportive Parenting for Anxious Childhood Emotions (SPACE) model and is an ADHD-Certified Clinical Services Provider.
+JoAnne’s approach is collaborative, practical, and goal-oriented, ensuring that parents and families feel supported and equipped to create lasting change in their homes.

-In her limited but coveted free time, she enjoys amateur backyard gardening, cooking, and spending time with her husband and two children.
-When she can, she also works as a therapist at Camp Tawonga in the summers, supporting kids and staff.
-She also facilitates a support group for parents of gender expansive kids at Congregation Rodef Sholom where she helps run their REAL Mental Health Initiative.
+In her limited but coveted free time, JoAnne enjoys amateur backyard gardening, cooking, and spending time with her husband and two children.
+When she can, she works as a therapist at Camp Tawonga in the summers, supporting kids and staff.
+She also runs the REAL Mental Health Initiative at Congregation Rodef Sholom.

 Annie (She, Her) received her BA in Social Science from the University of Washington and her MA in Counseling Psychology from The Wright Institute.